DarrenZal/Quartz/content/GraphsForDeSci.md

 **Decentralized Knowledge Graphs**

-- Host discourse graphs on decentralized infrastructure like <a href="https://origintrail.io/blog/announcing-the-id-theory-desci-ipo-initial-paranet-offering" target="_blank">DeSci Knowledge Graph</a>
+- Host discourse graphs on decentralized infrastructure like the <a href="https://origintrail.io/blog/announcing-the-id-theory-desci-ipo-initial-paranet-offering" target="_blank">DeSci Knowledge Graph</a> on OriginTrail
 - Ensure knowledge is discoverable, verifiable, and properly attributed
 - Enable AI services to interact with verified knowledge without hallucination
 - Support knowledge mining and incentivization through tokens